maciej-zychlinski/books-from-googleapi/README.md

 ## Books from Google API

 This web application can interact with the Google Books API.
+Check how it works on https://books-from-googleapi.herokuapp.com/

 Search and import to this web aplication volumes that contain text string.
 There are special keywords you can specify in the search terms to search in particular fields, such as:
 * intitle: Returns results where the text following this keyword is found in the title.